Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Problem Formulation

 \subsection{Catastrophic Forgetting}

-Studying catastrophic forgetting separately from decaying plasticity can be challenging since most activation functions used in neural networks are typically nonlinear, thus susceptible to saturation.
-However, using linear activations that never saturate (e.g., identity activation) can isolate catastrophic forgetting from decaying plasticity.

-In this paper, we use neural networks with identity activations to study catastrophic forgetting.
+Catastrophic forgetting is the tendency of a neural network to forget past information after learning from new experiences.
+For example, when an agent learns two tasks sequentially, A and B, its ability to remember A would degrade catastrophically after learning B. We extend that definition to be concerned about learned features instead of tasks.

+Forgetting is underexamined in the online setting where agents never stop learning.
+Our metric allows us to naturally have the relearning-based metric (Hetherington \& Seidenberg 1989) to measure forgetting by looking at how long it takes to relearn a new task again.
+This is suitable for online learning since we do not stop the agent from learning to evaluate its performance offline, which is required by the retention-based metric (McCloskey \& Cohen 1989).

+Separating catastrophic forgetting from decaying plasticity is challenging since it is unclear how to create a network that does not lose plasticity.
+Most works addressing forgetting use networks that lose plasticity, which adds to performance degradation coming from forgetting.
+We also show that even linear neural networks (e.g., using identity activations) can lose plasticity too, which makes the problem of separating them more challenging.

 Studying catastrophic forgetting can be done using a problem that requires transfer from one task to another.
 An ideal learner should be able to utilize previously learned useful features from one task to another.
-However, a typical gradient-based method (e.g., SGD) keeps re-learning useful features again and again because of forgetting, resulting in performance degradation, as shown in Fig.\ \ref{fig:cf}.
+However, a typical gradient-based method (e.g., SGD) keeps re-learning useful features again and again because of forgetting, resulting in performance degradation.

-When we use regular neural networks on regular tasks, catastrophic forgetting and decaying plasticity become intertwined.
-Both add to performance degradation, as shown in Fig.\ \ref{fig:cf+dp}.
-In this paper, we present the first attempt to solve both problems in a principled way by reducing saturation and protecting useful weights or features.
+In this paper, we present a method to reduce forgetting and maintain plasticity in a principled way by protecting useful weights or features and removing less useful ones.